GIVEAWAY: Win 3 x $100 Villa-Finder.com vouchers for your next holiday in Bali, Thailand or Sri Lanka. Details at the end of the article.

 TNS: Yes, the images on your website are gorgeous.
 But how different are you from AirBnb?
 Aren’t both of you offering the same service?

 AirBnb is a marketplace that connects renters and landlords.
 They were not so popular 3 years ago when we started.
 Of course, they are now doing a good job as a marketplace.

 Villa-Finder.com also offers a concierge service – we can help you arrange airport transfer, hire a chef, book travel packages.
 We provide a one-stop shop for Bali travellers.

 TNS: Who are your other competitors?
-What are the ecosystem of Bali villas rental market?
+What is the ecosystem of Bali villas rental market?